jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2v-article-4.md

 These particular restraints arise from the favour shown to the vineyards of particular provinces over those of others.
 The fewest particular restraints are given to the provinces most famous for their wines.

-The extensive market which such provinces enjoy, encourages good management in=
+The extensive market which such provinces enjoy, encourages good management in:
 - vineyard cultivation, and
 - wine preparation

 {{< s v="217" >}} Such various and complicated revenue laws are not peculiar to France.